Convergence Rate of Empirical Spectral Distribution of Random Matrices from Linear Codes: Introduction

 Random matrix theory is the study of matrices whose entries are random variables.
 Of particular interest is the study of eigenvalue statistics of random matrices such as the empirical spectral measure.
 It has been broadly investigated in a wide variety of areas, including statistics \cite{Wis}, number theory \cite{MET}, economics \cite{econ}, theoretical physics \cite{Wig} and communication theory \cite{TUL}.

 Most of the matrix models in the literature are random matrices with independent entries.
 In a recent series of work (initiated in \cite{Tarokh0} and developed further in \cite{Tarokh1,Tarokh2,OQBT}), the authors considered a class of sample-covariance type matrices formed randomly from linear codes over a finite field, and proved that if the Hamming distance of the dual codes is at least 5, then as the length of the codes goes to infinity, the empirical spectral distribution of the random matrices obtained in this way converges to the well-known Marchenko-Pastur (MP) law.
 Since truly random matrices (i.e. random matrices with i.i.d. entries) of large size satisfy this property, this can be interpreted as that sequences from linear codes of dual distance at least 5 behave like random among themselves.
 This is a new pseudo-random test for sequences and is called a ``group randomness'' property \cite{Tarokh1}.
 It may have many potential applications.
-It is also interesting to note that the condition that the dual distance is at least 5 is optimal in the sense that binary first-order Reed-Muller codes which have dual distance 4 do not satisfy this property (see \cite{Tarokh1,Tarokh2}).

 How fast does the empirical spectral distribution converge to the MP law?
-This question is interesting in itself and important in applications as one may wish to use linear codes of proper length to generate pseudo-random matrices.
-Along with proving the convergence in expectation, the authors in \cite{OQBT} obtained a convergence rate in the order of $\frac{\log\log n}{\log n}$ where $n$ is the length of the code.
+This question is interesting in its own rights, and important in applications as one may wish to use linear codes of proper length to generate pseudo-random matrices.
+Along with proving the convergence in expectation, the authors in \cite{OQBT} obtained a convergence rate of the order $\frac{\log\log n}{\log n}$ where $n$ is the length of the code.
 This is quite unsatisfactory, as the numerical data showed clearly that the convergence is rather fast with respect to $n$.
-In this paper, we prove that the convergence rate is indeed at least in the order of $n^{-\frac{1}{4}}$ in probability.
+In this paper, we prove that the convergence rate is indeed at least of the order $n^{-\frac{1}{4}}$ in probability.
 This substantially improves the previous result.

 To introduce our main result, we need some notation.